9tigerio/db2rest/README.md

 DB2Rest is an **open-source AI API Gateway platform** to rapidly build intelligent applications on top of modern databases and
 AI Services.
-It connects with modern AI-enabled (and existing) databases to instantly provide API to load AI models, perform data access and manipulation operations, and share insights and data rapidly.
+It connects with modern AI-enabled (and existing) databases and services(OPENAI, AWS Bedrock) to instantly provide API to load AI models, perform data access and manipulation operations, and share insights and data rapidly.
 It has all the best practices built-in allowing developers to focus on business logic, and build intuitive user interfaces for intelligent applications powered by artificial intelligence(AI).

 :star: If you find DB2Rest useful, please consider adding a star on GitHub!
 Your support motivates us to add new exciting features.